tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

  npm run dev
 ```

-At this point you have a Vue hello world application with a fairly robust build setup using webpack / babel.
+At this point you have a Vue Hello World application with a fairly robust build setup using webpack / babel.
 In my opinion, adding the typescript dependencies before you remove all the babel dependencies has resulted in a quicker setup for me. **Note**: most likely you don't need both babel and typescript typescript like babel can compile down to ES5 or target ES6.
 This is completely up to you and your needs for your project.

-Before continuing to the next step you can go ahead and stop the current application from running in the terminal
+Before continuing to the next step you can go ahead and stop the current application from running in the terminal `Clt + C`.
-`Clt + C`

 ### Third Step Integrating Typescript

 Create a tsconfig.json file to get started in the root directory with these configurations.
 Base recommendations for a [vue tsconfig](https://vuejs.org/v2/guide/typescript.html).
 The configurations I've needed to get things working are located below.

 ```javascript
 {